Movie Title: Memories Recorded, Memories Stored

 THE ARTIST AT THE CENTER OF THE FILM

 The film follows sculptor Judith Modrak as she creates her first interactive art installation, Our Memories, on New York’s Governors Island.
 Modrak invites the public to complete the sculpture, sharing memories, represented by colored stones, to create a unique, transformative work of art.

-“The public really seemed to love participating in the sculptural installation and creating a collective memorial piece,” Modrak says, “and now it looks like the audience appreciates the film as well.
+“The public really seemed to enjoy participating in the installation and creating a collective memorial piece,” Modrak says, “and now it looks like the audience appreciates the film as well.
 It’s been an electrifying experience all around!”

 OUR VISIONARY DIRECTOR

 This is the fourth short film for director Jake Alexander McAfee, and his first documentary.
 McAfee’s previous films include “The Commute” for Goodwill Industries in 2014, and “2nd Life,” which won the HBO Best Short Film Award for 2015, and qualified for Academy Award Consideration for Best Live Action Short Film.
 “2nd Life” caught the attention of Academy Award-winning director Ron Howard, who is now a mentor to Jake and his blossoming career.
 “My vision for the film was to highlight Judith’s style and artistic aesthetic.”
 McAfee says, “more importantly, I wanted to capture Judith’s drive and spirit as an artist, and her journey to create Our Memories.
 At the same time I wanted the film to reflect the impact the sculptures had on the public,” says McAfee, ” its effect on them, both their interaction with and reaction to the work.”